 Corporate bonds have a higher yield than duration-equivalent Treasuries, mainly to compensate investors for default risk.
 This difference in yield, termed the credit spread, fluctuates over time.
 Credit risk refers to the risk of rising (or widening) credit spreads.
 We broadly evaluate credit spread drivers to help gauge where the opportunity lies across the quality spectrum.

 Conclusion: Our analysis suggests that investors should consider increasing credit quality.
-Over the last quarter (through May), we saw some widening of credit spreads, likely due to weaker-than-expected economic data and rising geopolitical risks surrounding trade.
-The credit backdrop is one of a high degree of leverage and low quality, suggesting big tail risks when this economic cycle begins to turn down.
+The credit backdrop is one of a high degree of leverage and lower quality, suggesting big tail risks when this economic cycle begins to turn down.
+That said, financial conditions remain moderately loose and while we see late cycle economic conditions, we see few signs of an impending recession in the near-term.

 Our views on Credit Risk are based on measuring of financial conditions in the marketplace, the degree of speculation built up during expansion, our perception of the current stage of the economic cycle and measures of relative valuation.